 Cahir Castle Tipperary

-Tipperary is home to some of Ireland’s most iconic ruins, castles and historic sites.
-Cahir Castle is one of the best-preserved medieval castles in Ireland.
+Cahir Castle in county Tipperary is one of the best-preserved medieval castles in Ireland.
 But visiting Cahir Castle is not on most tourist’s bucket list.
-This is a shame because Cahir Castle and the Swiss Cottage a few miles away are some of Ireland’s most beautiful and iconic locations.
+This is a shame because Cahir Castle and the Swiss Cottage are only a few miles away from the Rock of Cashel and relatively free of tourist crowds.

 By the way, Cahir is pronounced as Kare – I made this mistake and was quickly put on the right pronunciation path.